-21 Korean side dish recipes are collected as a roundup.
+21 Korean side dishes, Banchan, recipes are collected as a roundup.

 What about kimchi?
-Yes, kimchi is considered a side dish in Korean cuisine, but it requires a whole category on its own.
-So it is not included in this banchan roundup.
-You can find numerous kimchi recipes on my site or check out my easy kimchi recipe roundup post.
+Yes, kimchi counts as a side dish in Korean cuisine, but it stands in a category all its own.
+Therefore, I haven’t included it in this banchan roundup.
+You can find numerous kimchi recipes on my site.

 Easy & Quick Korean Side Dishes (Banchan)